ryerrabelli/8H9-Model-Essentials-Public/README.md

 )<sup>1</sup>.
  1. [Memorial Sloan Kettering Cancer Center, New York, NY, USA](https://www.mskcc.org/research-areas/labs/nai-kong-cheung)
  1. [Carle Illinois College of Medicine, University of Illinois at Urbana-Champaign, Urbana, IL, USA](https://medicine.illinois.edu/).

 ## Background
 * The code here is what I used to create the analyses in our manuscript, which was accepted for publication on Sep 19, 2020 to European Journal of Nuclear Medicine and Molecular Imaging (EJNMMI).
-The manuscript title is ["Intra-Ommaya Compartmental Radioimmunotherapy using <sup>131</sup>I-Omburtamab— Pharmacokinetic Modeling to Optimize Therapeutic Index" by Rahul S. Yerrabelli, Ping He, Edward K. Fung, Kim Kramer, Pat B. Zanzonico, John L. Humm, Hongfen Guo, Neeta Pandit-Taskar, Steven M. Larson, Nai-Kong V. Cheung. doi:10.1007/s00259-020-05050-z](https://doi.org/10.1007/s00259-020-05050-z)
+The manuscript title is ["**Intra-Ommaya Compartmental Radioimmunotherapy using <sup>131</sup>I-Omburtamab— Pharmacokinetic Modeling to Optimize Therapeutic Index**" by Rahul S. Yerrabelli, Ping He, Edward K. Fung, Kim Kramer, Pat B. Zanzonico, John L. Humm, Hongfen Guo, Neeta Pandit-Taskar, Steven M. Larson, Nai-Kong V. Cheung. doi:10.1007/s00259-020-05050-z](https://doi.org/10.1007/s00259-020-05050-z)
 * Specifically, the supplemental material of the manuscript contains the technical details for the model and code.
 * Please reach out if you have questions or would like to learn more.
 * The modeling project spanned Jul 2017 - Sep 2020.